An Elementary Resolution of the Navier-Stokes Existence and Smoothness

 $${\varPhi[u](t, x)}$$

-$${=\int_{\mathbb{R}\times\mathbb{R}^3} E(s, y)\chi_{\Omega}(t-s, x-y)(Pf(t-s, x-y) -P((u\cdot\nabla)u)(t-s, x-y))dsdy}$$. we take the function sequence $${\{u_n\}\subset S}$$ as $${u_0\in S}$$, if $${n\ge 0}$$ then $${u_{n+1}(t, x)=\varPhi[u_n](t, x)}$$
+$${=\int_{\mathbb{R}\times\mathbb{R}^3} E(s, y)\chi_{\Omega}(t-s, x-y)(Pf(t-s, x-y) -P((u\cdot\nabla)u)(t-s, x-y))dsdy}$$.
+We take the function sequence $${\{u_n\}\subset S}$$ as $${u_0\in S}$$, if $${n\ge 0}$$ then $${u_{n+1}(t, x)=\varPhi[u_n](t, x)}$$

 $${=\int_{\mathbb{R}\times\mathbb{R}^3} E(s, y) \chi_{\Omega}(t-s, x-y)(Pf(t-s, x-y) -P((u_n\cdot\nabla)u_n)(t-s, x-y))dsdy}$$.
-If $${X}$$ is a complete metric space, then $${S}$$ is complete because it is a closed subspace that is not empty, and if it can be said that $${\varPhi}$$ is a contraction mapping, according to the Banach's fixed point theorem, the uniqueness and the existence of a fixed point of $${\varPhi}$$:
+If $${X}$$ is a complete metric space, then $${S}$$ is complete because it is a closed subset that is not empty, and if $${\varPhi}$$ is a contraction mapping, according to the Banach's fixed point theorem, the uniqueness and the existence of a fixed point of $${\varPhi}$$ follows:

 Some $${u \in S}$$ exists uniquely and $${\varPhi[u]=u}$$.

-Then, due to the uniqueness of the fixed point in Banach's fixed point theorem, it can be said that $${u}$$ is a unique weak solution.
+Then, due to the uniqueness of the fixed point in Banach's fixed point theorem, $${u}$$ is a unique weak solution.
 If $${f \neq 0}$$ then $${u \neq 0}$$. $${\Omega}$$ can be arbitrary large, so $${u, \mathfrak{p}}$$ are time global.

 [Proof of the possibility that $${\varPhi}$$ can be defined as a contraction mapping]